 Only “eligible persons” can make a claim under the Succession Act and even for those people, there are criteria and factors that make each case unique.

 Persons who may be eligible to claim include:

 - A spouse of the deceased, including a de facto spouse or a person in a domestic relationship with the deceased at the date of death (including same sex relationships)

 - A child of the deceased

 - A former spouse of the deceased

-- A person who was dependant on the deceased.
+- A person who was dependent on the deceased during his/her lifetime.

 Our Contested Estates lawyers have considerable experience in this area of law and can review the case, determine the key issues, including the likelihood of success and the steps you should take moving forward.
 There is a time limit on filing of the application and you should obtain legal advice as soon as possible.

 For more information, or to make an appointment with one of our Contested Estates Lawyers, please select from one of the below offices: